GenericMappingTools/scipy2021/README.md

 [Remote Online Sessions for Emerging Seismologists (ROSES)](https://www.iris.edu/hq/inclass/course/roses) summer school.
-The materials for the ROSES module can be found in [this GitHub repository](https://github.com/fdannemanndugick/roses2020), and a 1-hour-long video recording of part of the course can be viewed on YouTube [here](https://youtu.be/SSIGJEe0BIk).
+The materials for the ROSES module can be found in [this GitHub repository](https://github.com/fdannemanndugick/roses2020), and a one-hour-long video recording of part of the course can be viewed on YouTube [here](https://youtu.be/SSIGJEe0BIk).
 Liam also led a [sprint for PyGMT](https://github.com/GenericMappingTools/pygmt/issues?q=label%3Ascipy-sprint) at SciPy 2020.